 Here’s the scoop:

-- Group course and workshop prices are listed within the booking system, as they often vary due to length, maximum number of students, etc.
+- Workshop prices are listed within the booking system, as they often vary due to length, maximum number of students, etc.

 What about refunds?